New Accuser Details Sex Assault Claim Against Alabama GOP Senate Nominee Roy Moore

 WASHINGTON (CBS SF/AP) — A second woman has come forward to accuse Alabama GOP Senate nominee Roy Moore of sexual misconduct when she was a minor.

-Beverly Young Nelson cried at a news conference in New York with attorney Gloria Allred Monday, where she alleged Moore assaulted her when he gave her a ride home one night in the late 1970s.
+Beverly Young Nelson cried at a news conference in New York with attorney Gloria Allred Monday, where she alleged Moore assaulted her when he gave her a ride home one night in the late 1970s during a time when Moore was the district attorney of Etowah County, Alabama.

 Nelson said she was a 16-year-old high school student at Gadsden High School in Gadsden, Alabama and worked at the nearby Olde Hickory House where Moore was a regular customer.
 He sat in the same seat night after night.